 Budapest, the capital of Hungary is cut into two parts by the river Danube.
 The new hip, vibrant part called Pest and the more traditional side with the palace called Buda.
 How to find the best places to eat and get a taste of Hungary?
-I joined a Buda Food Tour in Budapest to explore and learn more about this side of the river.
+I joined a Budapest Food Tour in Buda to explore and learn more about this side of the river.
 Getting insider tips for eating out on the Pest side is easy.
 Loads of hipster coffee places and cosmopolitan bars.
-But if you really want to get the inside scoop on what to eat in the Buda side of Budapest, I have you covered.
+But if you really want to get the inside scoop on what to eat in the Buda side of Budapest, I have you covered with this Food Tour in Budapest.

 Like Unique Tours?
 Check: Polaroid Photo Tour of Vienna.